WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP7-AFT_experiment_design_DD.md

 It is up to RCM groups to decide on whether to apply large-scale spectral nudging for the reanalysis driven experiment or not.
 Specific details of the spectral nudging (e.g. strength, scales, variables, and levels) can be strongly region-dependent (e.g. the midlatitudes or tropics), so it is also up to RCM groups to decide on parameters for the nudging, based on their regional expertise.
-When possible, it is recommended that RCM groups provide two reanalysis-driven evaluation simulations - with and without nudging.
+When possible, it is recommended that RCM groups provide two reanalysis-driven evaluation simulations - with and without nudging, but it's up to the RCM groups.

 ## 5. Historical experiment

 Boundary conditions from the CMIP7 historical experiment, requested by CORDEX, are available for 1950-2024[^2].
 In addition to the moving 30-yr reference period (1991-2020 for the 2021-2030 decade) the World Meteorological Organisation ([WMO](https://public.wmo.int/en)) has also recommended that [1961-1990 be used as a standard static reference period](https://wmoomm.sharepoint.com/:b:/r/sites/wmocpdb/eve_activityarea/Climate%20Data%20and%20Monitoring_905e0e2b-3eb4-e911-a967-000d3a442d3c/WWR/clino/16953-2021-S-CS-CMP-CLINO9120-en.pdf?csf=1&web=1&e=cD4Ib7) for long-term climate change assessments.
-The CORDEX historical simulations have to cover at least 1960-2014 or preferably the entire 1950-2024 period.
+The CORDEX historical simulations have to cover at least 1980-2024 or preferably the entire 1970-2024 period.
-A one year spin-up (1950 or 1960) is recommended for atmosphere-land models but a longer spin-up (or, e.g., an offline spin-up) may be required for models that include additional climate system components.
+A one year spin-up (1970 or 1980) is recommended for atmosphere-land models but a longer spin-up (or, e.g., an offline spin-up) may be required for models that include additional climate system components.

 ### GHG forcing